-A student removed to a disciplinary alternative education program (DAEP) during the school year will have an opportunity to complete, before the beginning of the next school year, a foundation curriculum course in which the student was enrolled at the time of removal.
-The district may provide the opportunity to complete the course through an alternative method, including a correspondence course, distance learning, or summer school.
+A student removed from the regular classroom to in-school suspension or another setting, other than a DAEP, will have an opportunity to complete before the beginning of the next school year each course the student was enrolled in at the time of removal from the regular classroom.
+The district may provide the opportunity by any method available, including a correspondence course, distance learning, or summer school.
 The district will not charge the student for any method of completion provided by the district.
-[See policy FOCA (LEGAL).]
+[See policy FO(LEGAL).]